Woman recovering, dog needs surgery after both were shot in Anne Arundel County

 Izzy White, a homeless advocate who helps people who frequent the shopping center, took Raven to an emergency animal hospital.

-White told WJZ the woman has been released from the hospital, but Raven needs surgery.

-"The doctor told me that the dog would need either attemptive reconstructive surgery or the dog would need an amputation which is what I think we're going for tomorrow," White said.
+"The doctor told me that the dog would need either reconstructive surgery or the dog would need an amputation, which is what I think we're going for tomorrow," White said.

+People who go to this shopping center regularly are worried because they say it is not a safe area.

+"It's terrible around here, you've got to keep your eyes peeled," Cheddar said.
+"You gotta stay alert.
+Keep your head on a swivel."

 for more features.